• Skip to primary navigation

 Crescent Roll Carrots 13

-Mandy was sure busy in the kitchen creating this amazing platter full of chicken salad filled carrot crescents topped with curly parsley.
+Mandy was sure busy in the kitchen creating this amazing platter full of chicken salad-filled carrot crescents topped with curly parsley.

 Crescent Roll Carrots 14

-Jo and Sue created cones out of tin foil to make their carrots which they filled with salmon that their dad had smoked, mixed with cream cheese.
+Jo and Sue created cones out of tin foil to make their carrots which they filled with salmon that their dad had smoked, and mixed with cream cheese.
 You should visit their blog to see more of their festive Easter treats.
 They really went all out for this holiday.

 Crescent Roll Carrots 15

 I am in awe of this gorgeous display that Ekaterina of My Candy Kitchen created with her carrot crescents.
 Just beautiful!
 She used pizza dough to make her carrots and covered her cream horn forms with parchment paper for easy removal.
-Visit her blog to see her tutorial.

 Crescent Roll Carrots 16